Types of Cataracts and Their Surgeries – What You Should Know

 Major Types of Cataract Surgery

-Commonly, cataract surgery is performed to remove the clouded lens and replace it with an intraocular lens (IOL).
+Commonly, Cataract Surgery is performed to remove the clouded lens and replace it with an intraocular lens (IOL).
 It is usually an outpatient procedure and typically takes less than 30 minutes to complete.
 The two primary types of cataract surgery are:

-Phacoemulsification, or phaco, is the most commonly used technique for cataract removal.
+• Phacoemulsification: Phacoemulsification, or phaco, is the most commonly used technique for cataract removal.
 It involves making a small incision in the cornea and using ultrasound waves to break up the cloudy lens into tiny fragments.
 These fragments are then gently suctioned out of the eye.
 Once the natural lens is removed, the surgeon inserts the IOL through the same incision.
 Phacoemulsification is known for its quick recovery time and minimal postoperative discomfort.

-ECCE is an older technique that involves creating a larger incision to remove the entire cloudy lens in one piece.
+• Extracapsular Cataract Extraction (ECCE): ECCE is an older technique that involves creating a larger incision to remove the entire cloudy lens in one piece.
 This method is typically used for more advanced cataracts or in cases where phacoemulsification is not feasible.
 After the cloudy lens is removed, the IOL is placed in the eye, and the incision is closed with stitches.
 ECCE generally requires a longer recovery period compared to phacoemulsification.

 Advancements in Cataract Surgery